 In November 2020, the Company's Board of Directors approved an increase in the number of shares of common stock reserved for issuance under the 2012 Plan by 2,555,000 shares of common stock.
-Since July 1, 2020, the Company's Board of Directors has also approved the grant of 4,431,429 additional stock options.

-In January 2021, the Company entered into a director services agreement with Mr. Charles Moran, a director of the Company to engage him as a special advisor for a 12-month term for financial advice and advice in connection with our initial public offering.
-As consideration for Mr. Moran's services, the Company granted him an option to purchase up to 300,000 shares of our common stock, one-half of which will vest upon the effectiveness of a registration statement or a change of control of the Company occurring prior to May 31, 2022, and one-half of which will vest on the first anniversary of that date.
-If a registration statement does not become effective or if there is not a change of control of the Company prior to May 31, 2022, the Company's Board will determine which portion (if any) of the options will vest.
+In January 2021, the Company entered into a director services agreement with Mr. Charles Moran, a director of the Company to engage him as a special advisor for a 12-month term for financial advice and advice in connection with the Company's initial public offering.
+As consideration for Mr. Moran's services, the Company granted him an option to purchase up to 300,000 shares of the Company's common stock with an aggregate fair value on the grant date of \$1.8 million, one-half of which will vest upon the effectiveness of a registration statement or a change of control of the Company occurring prior to May 31, 2022, and one-half of which will vest on the first anniversary of that date.
+If a registration statement does not become effective or if there is not a change of control of the Company granted or (if any) of the options will vest.
 In February 2021, Mr. Moran exercised his option to purchase all 300,000 shares of our common stock for an aggregate price of approximately \$4.4 million.
 Pursuant to the option award agreement, these restricted shares are subject to repurchase by the Company if the option vesting conditions are not met.